aburayyanjeffry/github-action-ansible-demo/README.md

 ## 📝 Prerequisites

-- A remote Ubuntu Linux server (tested on Ubuntu 20.04+).
+- A remote Ubuntu Linux server with a known IP address or hostname.
+This IP or hostname will be referred to as `HOST` from here onward.
 - SSH access to the server (with a private key).
 - A GitHub repository.
 - A basic understanding of Ansible and GitHub Actions.